Feedback to Teachers

 If you are going for promotion and or advancement, you can request to be assessed at any time.
 Teachers who are going for promotion, re-appointment, tenure or awards and would like to ensure that they are assessed, should self identify by filling out the assessment request form, prior to the start of the term or educational activity that they are teaching in.

 Report requests are for teachers who are going for promotions, re-appointment, tenure or awards and require a multiple year history of their assessments by students in the UBC Undergraduate Medical Education Program.
-You may submit your request by email:
+You may submit your request by filling out the following form:

 Teacher Assessment Forms for Faculty and Residents